Spinal Muscular Atrophy

 Respiratory muscle weakness

 In several forms of SMA, respiratory muscle weakness is a significant problem.
-It’s the most common cause of death in types 1 and type 2 chromosome 5 (SMN-related) SMA.
+It’s the most common cause of death in chromosome 5 (SMN-related) SMA types 1 and 2, though not the only cause.

 When the respiratory muscles weaken, air doesn’t move into and out of the lungs very well, with subsequent adverse effects on general health.
-Signs of weakening respiratory muscles are headaches, difficulty sleeping at night, excess sleepiness during the day, poor concentration, chest infections and, eventually, heart damage and respiratory failure.
+Signs of weakening respiratory muscles include headaches, difficulty sleeping at night (insomnia), frequent yawning or sighing during the day, excess sleepiness during the day, poor concentration, difficulty lying flat, chest infections, and, eventually, heart damage and respiratory failure.

-Often, in infantile-onset SMA, the muscles between the baby's ribs are very weak, while the diaphragm muscle stays fairly strong.
-This leads to children who appear to be breathing by moving their bellies rather than their chests and to a pear-shaped body in these infants.
+Often, in infantile-onset SMA, the muscles between the affected baby's ribs are very weak, while the diaphragm muscle stays fairly strong.
+This causes a child to appear to be breathing by moving their belly rather than their chest.
+The body can also appear to be pear-shaped.

 Another type of airway clearance aid is a high-frequency chest wall oscillation device.
 This device is a vest that rapidly inflates and deflates, vibrating the chest and creating "mini-coughs" that dislodge mucus from small airways, moving it toward larger airways from which it can be more easily coughed out.
-The Vest Airway Clearance System, made by Hill-Rom, is an example.
+The InCourage system, made by Philips Respironics, is an example.

 To prevent respiratory infections, almost everyone with SMA should get a flu shot every year.
 Other precautions include staying away from crowds and getting adequate rest and nutrition.

-The MDA clinic team can advise you about respiratory care, flu shots and related matters.
+An MDA Care Center team can advise you about respiratory care, flu shots, and related matters.

 Swallowing muscle weakness